ArthurGareginyan/my-custom-functions/readme.txt

 **Key features include...**

-* Checks the entered code for fatal errors (simple checks)
+* Checks the entered code for fatal errors
-* Toggle for temporary disable the custom functions
+* Ability to temporary disable all custom functions
 * Easy disable option for WSOD
 * Syntax highlighting (by CodeMirror)
 * Line numbering